dhleong/wish/docs/dnd5e/DnD Attrs.md

  :acquired-label "Spellbook"  ; label for the :acquired-spells list :acquires?-spells :<class>/acquires  ; id of a feature whose selected options provide
                                       ; available spells for an :acquires? spellcaster.
- }
+ :prepared-spells :list-id  ; (optional) if present, the ID of feature on which to store
+                            ; the chosen spells when different from :spells.
+This is for ; spellcasters who use another class's spell list }
 ```